Abdulll02/abdulll02/README.md

 ---

->Python Backend/AI Engineer with more than 3 years of experience.
+>Backend engineer with a focus on High‑Load & AI Integration with more than 3 years of experience.
 I wrote my first "Hello World" at the age of 12, and my first commercial code at the age of 14.
 I have developed both backend and full-stack solutions for 20+ projects in various industries (EdTech, E-commerce, and CRM).
 I have also created projects from scratch that are still running in production.
 Currently, I am focusing more on ML/AI.
-I'm not looking for anything special, I just do what I like and try to make money from it.
 I'm open to suggestions.

 <p align="center">
   <a href="https://t.me/abdullakhdev" target="_blank">